 Creating Change Arts Trustee Anti-Racism Learning Cohort

-This 4-session virtual series, offered at no charge, will be led by leading experts in diversity, equity, inclusion, and anti-oppression.
+This 5-session virtual series, offered at no charge each fall and spring, is led by leading experts in diversity, equity, inclusion, and anti-oppression.
 It is a space of learning, growth, and connection exclusively for trustees of New Jersey Arts organizations.

 Moral Leadership and Your Role as a Board Member